 Measuring 2.1-metres in width and with a height of 1.7-metres, the C5 is the widest and tallest product in its segment and interior space in the C5 is quite ample.
 This is evident the minute you sit inside the cabin and marvel at the amount of headroom available.
 I would think that even people measuring well over six feet will have no problem getting comfortable inside the C5’s cabin.
 However, despite measuring 4.5-metres in length, the C5 only offers two rows of seating.
 On the other hand, with a boot space measuring 580-litres with all seats used, and a humongous 1,630-litres with the 2nd row folded, the C5 does offer the largest boot in its class.
 The availability of space also continues inside the cabin, which has various cubbies to store your belongings, including a humongous storage space under the front armrest, which I can think can alone hold a weekend’s travel gear for a solo traveller like me.

 Of course, given Citroen’s focus on human comfort, the interior also offers many design quirks that are designed to provide maximum comfort.
 The first example of that is the seats, the stitching pattern on which makes them look like the seats are showing off their six-packs!
 But, to enhance comfort, Citroen has provided the C5’s seats with an extra 15mm of padding, and from the minute to plant yourself in the seats, you can tell that they are extremely comfortable.
-The rear seat of the C5 is also unique, as it features 3 seats which can be adjusted independently of each other.
+The rear seat of the C5 is also unique, as it features 3 seats that can be adjusted independently of each other.
 This means if need be, you can fold 1, 2 or 3 seats, or even adjust them for legroom for all occupants independently.
 And while the rear seats don’t offer the best-in-class legroom, the VW Tiguan AllSpace trumps it there, the amount of space available is more than adequate.
 Similarly, the gear lever of the C5 is also a unique design, which is quite ergonomic to hold, and once you get used to its operation, it is something that you begin using intuitively without looking at it.

 When it comes to the rest of the interior, the C5 is full of intuitive touches and innovative detailing.
 The various surfaces are well-finished, and the overall quality feels quite excellent.
-The instrument cluster is a 12.3-inch touchscreen which offers switchable displays, and the multimedia system is controlled by a centrally mounted 8-inch touchscreen.
+The instrument cluster is a 12.3-inch touchscreen that offers switchable displays, and the multimedia system is controlled by a centrally mounted 8-inch touchscreen.
 If I do have an issue with the interior, it has to be the climate control system which can only be controlled via the touchscreen.
 Now, I’m no fan of touchscreens in cars and adjusting the climate control via a touchscreen while driving is something I constantly abhor.
 Sure, the close positioning of the C5’s touchscreen makes it somewhat easier, but I think dedicated manual controls are still something that should be made mandatory on all cars.